noi-techpark/it.bz.opendatahub.sparql/test/master/README.md

 -- SELECT pg_catalog.set_config('search_path', '', false);
 ```

-### Updating the script generating triggers and trigger tables
+### Updating the script generating triggers and trigger tables (for the standalone version)

 In case the schema have changed.